A Rather Weak 'Attempt' To Defend

 absorbs or releases a fixed (and typically large) amount of energy.
 Because

-energy cannot be instantaneously transferred between the system and its
+energy can't be instantaneously transferred between the system and its

 environment, first-order transitions are associated with 'mixed-phase regimes'